6 simple reasons to stick with healthy eating

 And what’s terrible to eat?

 In a few words, no high-sodium foods, fast food, sugar, or trans fats.
-Look to the Mediterranean Diet for guidance.
+Look to the Mediterranean Diet—or it’s close cousin, the Nordic Diet—for guidance.
 Read all about it online.

 Hope this helps.
 Keep up the questions.